Slalamander/Home-Assistant-Eetlijst/README.md

 4. Use external URL for entity pictures: Serves the custom entity pictures over your external url, if defined in your `configuration.yaml` file.
 Required when you want to show the custom entity pictures on e.g. a google chromecast device.

 <img src="https://github.com/Slalamander/Home-Assistant-Eetlijst/blob/main/images/sensor_options.png">

-If your sensors stop updating, or give an `unavailable` state (or similar), check your logs.
-There is a good chance your JWT token has expired.
-If you go to the integration page, and click options, you can update your JWT token.

 ### Sensors
 After setting up, the integration will add a device for the Eetlijst list to your Home Assistant.
 This device has four types of sensors, which refresh every 5 minutes: